zkrising/Tachi/docs/docs/tachi-server/implementation-details/goals-milestones.md

 When a milestone is subscribed to, all the goals in the milestone are also subscribed to.

-The `parentMilestones` property on a [Goal Subscription Document](../documents/goal-sub.md) is an array of `milestoneID`s that "parent" that subscription.

-!!! example
-	If you subscribe to milestone "FOO", and that involves goal "BAR", then your subscription to goal "BAR" will have a `parentMilestones` of `["FOO"]`.

-	If you subscribe to goal "BAR" on its own, `parentMilestones` will be empty.
-If you then subscribe to milestone "FOO", "FOO" will get added to that array.

 When a user is subscribed to a milestone, they *must* also be subscribed to all the goals in that milestone.
 If they aren't, they've desynced with the milestone, and that's an awful user experience.

-As such, this array keeps track of all the milestones that care about this goal subscription, and users are *prevented from unsubscribing from this goal* while the array is not empty.
+As such, Tachi keeps track of all the milestones that care about this goal subscription, and users are *prevented from unsubscribing from this goal* while any of their milestone subscriptions parent the goal.

 ### Instant Indirect Achievements